 In 1893, almost ten years before the first Emiliani immigrant journeyed from Italy to America, U.S. immigration law required that every ship manifest list "whether going to join a relative; and if so, what relative, and his name and address."
 At the behest of William Williams, the commissioner of immigration at the Port of New York, in 1902 the words were changed to "relative or friend" and "complete address."
-Statistics drawn from these records showed that about 99 percent of central and southern Italians coming into the United States from 1899 until 1910 named relatives and friends waiting for them.
+Statistics drawn from these records showed that about 99 percent of central and southern Italians coming into the United States from 1899 until 1910 named relatives and friends waiting for them.54

 The Emiliani family seemed to exemplify this process, judging by the manifests from the ships on which the siblings traveled.
-Olga confirmed, "I think my father was the first, and then his brothers came after him."
-It turned out that her father, Iginio, first came to America in November 1901 aboard the S.S.
-La Campagne.
-His passage was paid and his destination set by his uncle, Luigi Nataloni, who resided in Eynon, Pennsylvania.
-59
+Olga confirmed, "I think my father was the first, and then his brothers came after him."55 It turned out that when her father, Iginio, first came to America in November 1901 his passage was paid and his destination set by his uncle, Luigi Nataloni, who resided in Eynon, Pennsylvania.56

-When Riccardo Emiliani took the S.S.
+When Riccardo Emiliani (Sandra's maternal great uncle) took the S.S.
 La Gascogne in October 1903 and when his brother Giovanni Emiliani first came to the U.S. on the S.S.
-La Betagne half a year later, they were on their way to their brother "Esquino" or "Eginio" in Eynon, Pennsylvania.
-Almost exactly three years later, in October 1906, Giovanni Emiliani (then accompanied by his wife) sailed on the S.S.
-Philadelphia with the intention of reaching Scranton, Pennsylvania where his brother Riccardo was living.
+La Betagne half a year later, they were on their way to their brother (Sandra's maternal grandfather Iginio) "Esquino" or "Eginio" in Eynon, Pennsylvania.57 Almost exactly three years later, in October 1906, Giovanni Emiliani (then accompanied by his wife) sailed on the S.S.
+Philadelphia with the intention of reaching Scranton, Pennsylvania58 where his brother Riccardo was living.

 Finally, aboard the S.S.
-Moltke at the end of 1913, Emilia Emiliani left their father Emilio in Sassoferrato to join her brother Giovanni then living in Eynon, Pennsylvania.
-All of the adult children of Emiliano and Anna Nataloni Emiliani (but for Fabio) came to live in Pennsylvania by linking to each other.
+Moltke at the end of 1913, Emilia Emiliani (Sandra's maternal great aunt) left her father Emiliano in Sassoferrato to join her brother Giovanni then living in Eynon, Pennsylvania.59 All of the adult children of Emiliano and Anna Nataloni Emiliani (but for Fabio) came to live in Pennsylvania by linking to each other.

-Flo described how her parents' support affected a wide range of Italian families.
+Flo (G2 - M) described how her parents', Eugenio and Settimia (D'Annibale) Giancini's, support for other immigrants affected a wide range of Italian families.

 My mother and father had a great deal of friends in Italy.
-And a lot of them, like Tony Bandali, wanted to better themselves.
+And a lot of them, like Tony Pancaldi, wanted to better themselves.
 So they would come to America.
 And where would they go to live?
 With my parents.
 See, my father was [a] "no stuff and no-nonsense man" when they used to come there.
 They'd start to work.
 Payday.
 They'd come in with their pay.
-Pay for your board.
+Pay for their board.
 You put, what is it?
 Fifty cents in the bank.
 For your savings.
 You send your mother and father two cents and a rusty collar button.
 And you keep for yourself two cents and a rusty collar button.
 And that was every payday.